Today I want to share with you where you can find gluten-free coupons, deals and discounts, but first…

 It’s no secret that going gluten-free can test the limits of your grocery budget, after all, it costs more to eat healthy in a country that subsidizes wheat, corn, sugar, soy and other filler ingredients.
 Thank you, American government, for wasting our time by subsidizing the wrong foods and therefore making us fat and sick.
 (This topic deserves its own post… I’m tabling it for another day… ho hum.)

-To help with some of the added costs of eating gluten-free, I’ve been searching far and wide for coupons and deals, and I’ve been comparing prices of various gluten-free grocery “stores” on- and off-line.
+To help with some of the added costs of eating gluten-free, I’ve been searching far and wide for gluten-free coupons and deals, and I’ve been comparing prices of various gluten-free grocery “stores” on- and off-line.

 At the end of the day, however, I believe you will either pay now or pay later.
 What this means is you can pay a bit more now to eat gluten-free and healthy so you deter disease (what I call true health-care) or you can keep eating those Pringles and fish chips and pay later in the form of pills, shots, doctor visits, and dialysis (what I call sick-care).